rh-cssre/glitchtip-backend/README.md

 Now go to localhost:8089 to run the test.

-Locust will not be intalled to production docker images and cannot be run from them.
+Locust will not be installed to production docker images and cannot be run from them.

 # GCP Logging